B3LZie/alx-low_level_programming/0x00-hello_world/README.md

 3 script that compiles a C file and creates an executable named cisfun 4 C program that prints
 5  C program that prints + new line
+6 C program that prints the size of various types on the computer it is compiled and run on.